hiralradia/kooky/README.md

 ## What we do

 Kooky is a powerful browser extension, designed to provide real time data on the sites following you.
 We turn the tables on the websites tracking you by allowing you to view _their_ information.
-By using our browser extension, you can choose which cookies you keep to allow websites to function as normal, or you can use our 'Ultimate Protection Mode' to maximise your anonymity.
+By using our browser extension, you can choose which cookies you keep to allow websites to function as normal, or you can use our 'Ultimate Protection Mode' to maximise your anonymity by displaying a new browser fingerprint every time the .

 ## How we built it